cdntinker/USB-C-Board/Hardware/README.md

   * 3D render models & such
   * (I use FreeCAD here...)
 * `___`
-  * a copy of USB-PD Proto tucked away to make renaming simpler
+  * a copy of Prototype tucked away to make renaming simpler
   * (rename the files inside the folder, then ***COPY*** them out to the Hardware folder)
 * Early Designs
   * Just keeping some of these around for future reference...